 Best Time To Visit Bikaner

-Here is a list of top museums and forts in Bikaner that you must explore if you want to take a plunge in the history of this beautiful place.
+Here are some must see places in Bikaner that give you insights into the grandeur of the city’s kingdoms and their architectural excellence.
+A list of top museums and forts in Bikaner that you must explore if you want to take a plunge in the history of this beautiful place.

 1. Junagarh Fort: A Blend Of Mughal & Gujarati Architecture

 An undefeated and unconquered fort that still stands tall and narrates tales of the glorious past, Junagarh fort is one of the truly mesmerizing places to visit in Bikaner.
 The unique amalgamation of Mughal and Gujarati architecture makes this fort one of its kind.
 Its soaring beauty and a picturesque surrounding provide photographers with a lot of options to capture.

 - Har Mandir a.k.a Royal Chapel: This temple was built exclusively for the royal family.